sys3545/Prototype_Arduino_CANSAT/README.md

 Function added, Bluetooth Serial Communication!
 We can do this with wireless (COM5)

 Released version 0.0.3 (2020 08 14) :
-MFC Oscilloscope function was added, but it's just a test-version yet
+MFC Oscilloscope function was added, but it's just a test-version yet.

 Released version 0.0.4 (2020 08 19) :
 Complete comm department, it can show the values from Oscilloscope!